TreeScaper/TreeScaper.github.io/_posts/2022-04-05-CD-tutorial.md

 #### 1. Calculating an Affinity Matrix
 Using an already-calculated distance matrix, we will calculate an affinity matrix upon which community detection will be performed.
 The effect of this is that trees with smaller tree-to-tree distances (more similar trees) will have larger affinities, and vice versa.
 Currently in CloudForest, affinity matrices can be calculated using either reciprocal or exponential transformations.
 Feel free to experiment and compare results with both, although limited testing suggests that reciprocal transformations seem to produce more stable results.
 To calculate an affinity matrix:
-- Expand the **CloudForest** header in the tool panel on the left hand sign of the interface
+- Expand the **CloudForest** header in the tool panel on the left hand side of the interface
 - Select **TreeScaper-Affinity**
 - Select the appropriate distance matrix
 - Select a transformation method (Reciprocal or Exponential)